Okyeame Kwame: Philanthropy

-Honors
+Honours

-John Cranley, Mayor of the city of Cincinnati in Ohio USA on 21 November 2016 presented Okyeame Kwame with a Key to the City and declared 17 November each year as ‘Okyeame Kwame Day’ to solemnize his status as International Cultural Ambassador to the city.
+John Cranley, mayor of the city of Cincinnati in Ohio, USA, on 21 November 2016 presented Kwame with a Key to the City and declared 17 November as "Okyeame Kwame Day" to solemnize his status as International Cultural Ambassador to the city.

-Kwame was also honored on 3 February 2017 by the Chartered Institute of Marketing Ghana with the status of an associate co-opted member for his professional use of marketing in the creative arts.
+Kwame was honoured on 3 February 2017 by the Chartered Institute of Marketing Ghana with the status of an associate co-opted member for his professional use of marketing in the creative arts.

-At the 2017 Ghana Music Honours, he was given the best video honor for his song titled Small Small which features MzVee.
-Adding up, the rapper and philanthropist received a United States Presidential Volunteer Service Award.
-This award scheme is normally given to Americans but an exception was made for the Ghanaian rapper dubbed (Kingdom Humanitarian Award) in recognition of his outstanding contribution towards kicking away hepatitis b.
+At the 2017 Ghana Music Honours, he was given the best video honour for his song "Small Small", which features MzVee.
+Kwame also received a United States Presidential Volunteer Service Award, which is normally given to Americans, but an exception was made for him, dubbed the Kingdom Humanitarian Award, in recognition of his contributions towards awareness of hepatitis B.

-The People's Choice Practitioners Awards, organised by Media Men Ghana in April 2017 saw Okyeame receive the ‘Outstanding Health Ambassador’ honours presented to him by the Asantehene, his Majesty Otumfuo Osei Tutu II.
+The People's Choice Practitioners Awards, organised by Media Men Ghana in April 2017, saw Kwame receive the "Outstanding Health Ambassador" honours presented to him by the Asantehene, his Majesty Otumfuo Osei Tutu II.

-Again in 2017, Okyeame Kwame joined David Beckham, Hugh Jackman as UNICEF Super Dad Ambassadors.
-His selection as ambassador comes at the back of his recognition as a father with an enviable, amazing relationship with his children which had taken centre stage in the media over the years.
+In 2017, Kwame joined David Beckham and Hugh Jackman as UNICEF Super Dad Ambassadors.

-In 2024, Okyeame Kwame had the opportunity to attend the Earthshot Prize Awards which was held in South Africa.
-At the event, he showcased the Ghanaian traditional cloth ‘Kente’ which he wore to the event.
+In 2024, Kwame attended the Earthshot Prize Awards in South Africa.
+He wore the Ghanaian traditional cloth 'Kente' at the event.